pat31477/PWProfessionalPortfolio/README.md

 ## 1. Description

-### This is the landing page for Patrick E. Walker's Professional portfolio.
+### This is Patrick E. Walker's Professional portfolio.

 Desktop screen: